Hotels4Teams

 Which hotels near William a Pitts Park offer free breakfast?

-Which hotels near William a Pitts Park have a pool?
+Which hotels near William a Pitts Park have an outdoor pool?

 Which hotels near William a Pitts Park offer free parking?